Mitsubishi Motors: 2006–2024: Chinese joint ventures

-2010–2016 Nissan
+2010–present: Nissan, Renault–Nissan–Mitsubishi

 In December 2010, Mitsubishi and Nissan agreed to form a joint venture (later named "NMKV Co., Ltd.") to develop kei cars for the Japanese market.

-2016–present Renault-Nissan-Mitsubishi Alliance

 In 2016, Nissan uncovered evidence that Mitsubishi's fuel-economy testing numbers were erroneous and had been erroneous since the start of the venture, affecting 625,000 cars produced by NMKV.
-The result of the "fuel economy scandal" was that Nissan acquired a controlling interest in Mitsubishi, as detailed under "Membership in Renault-Nissan-Mitsubishi Alliance".
+The result of the "fuel economy scandal" was that Nissan acquired a controlling interest in Mitsubishi.